Earthworm Envy

 I arrive at lower Stanley in time for breakfast.
 Choosing a restaurant in lower Stanley is easy because it does not have sprawl like upper Stanley.
 The town has to compete for space with Highway 75 in the middle, mountains to one side, and the Salmon River to the other.

 The restaurant I choose, Palmer’s Café, is adjacent to a whitewater rafting company.
-I notice the person next to me is eating pancakes off of disposable breakfast ware.
+I notice the person next to me eating pancakes off of disposable breakfast ware.
 His snow-white fork and knife do not have a smudge.
-His clean silverware is a reminder that my hands are dirty.
+His clean silverware a reminder that my hands are dirty.
 I get up to use the bathroom.

 The men’s room is shared between the café and raft company.
 On the wall there are pictures of rafters in unsafe floating situations.

-I think it is odd that a raft company would voluntarily post pictures of possible drownings.
+I think it odd that a raft company would voluntarily post pictures of possible drownings.
 The only other time I saw this odd advertising was in Thailand.
 The cigarette companies have to place a picture showing the consequences of smoking.
 So while lighting up, you get to admire tubes coming out of someone’s mouth and nose.
 The person looks like they could have lung cancer.
 I don’t think this form of advertising has slowed down the smokers or rafters.
 Teenagers and young adults love to flirt with death in the form of smoke and water filling the lungs.

 The bathroom looks as if it hasn’t been cleaned for a while.
 The smudge of poop on the toilet leads me to this conclusion.
 To add to my horror, the soap dispenser does not have any soap.